Celestyal Crystal: Reconstruction

 On 4 March 1994 Sally Albatross ran aground in the ice covered sea outside Porkkala.
 She was towed to shallow waters and her passengers evacuated.
 After this the ship was left on site, listing badly.
 While preparations were made to re-float her.
-Re-floating the ship proved to be a complicated process, and it was not until 16 April that the ship was afloat again.
+Re-floating the ship proved to be a complicated process, and it was not until the 16th of April that the ship was afloat again.
 She was then towed to the abandoned Vuosaari shipyard (where she arrived on 20 April) where the most necessary repairs were made.
 After inspection it was determined that the cost to repair the damage would be around 200 million FIM ($35 million USD).

 Leeward / SuperStar Taurus

 In October 1994 the ship was towed to La Spezia, Italy where she was repaired and rebuilt for international cruise traffic.
 She was then chartered to Norwegian Cruise Line who renamed her Leeward and put her on cruises in the Bahamas from July 1995 onwards.
 In March 2000 the ship was chartered for three years to Star Cruises (owners of Norwegian Cruise Line) who renamed her Superstar Taurus and used her on various cruises around Asia, mostly cruising from Japan.
 In December 2001 Star Cruises broke the charter contract and the ship was once again in the hands of Silja Line.